GDPR and Cold Emails: The Practical Guide to Staying Compliant

 You don’t need a data process administrator to do this (quite frankly, most companies don’t have the money to do this anyways).
 Instead, check out this practical, step-by-step guide to staying GDPR compliant as an individual or a small sales team.

 As a note, this guide only focuses on sending cold emails.
 There are plenty of other requirements you’ll need to get comfortable with when it comes to sending marketing emails to those who opt-in to hearing from you or using cookies on your website.
-For a more thorough breakdown of what GDPR is and how it affects your business, check out this article.

 And of course, we’re not lawyers.
 If you have any specific concerns about your GDPR status or its requirements, consult with a lawyer who’s familiar with the regulation.